trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 1. Create the Atlantis role and policy

     Our role, policy, and policy attachment will look a lot like [the example in legendary waddle](https://github.com/trussworks/legendary-waddle/blob/master/trussworks-prod/atlantis-global/main.tf#L22-L48).
 We'll want to alter the policy principals to match our project's role names, but otherwise the code is pretty standard.
-Depending on our logs setup, we may want to add access to service logs as an additional principal like so:
+Depending on our logs setup, we may want to add access to service logs as an additional principal:

     ```hcl
     principals {